 Whether you’ve been upping the ante with your fitness regime, spending more time in the pool and gym showers, or just prefer to live your life in trainers, we can create the perfect warm, dark and humid environments that fungus requires to thrive.
-And as annoying as athlete’s foot is, there are simple treatments: topical creams, sprays and lotions.
-Help keep your hard-working feet in tip-top condition so you can stay active with our tips for fungus-free feet.
+And as annoying as athlete’s foot can be, there are simple treatments: topical creams, sprays and lotions.
+Below are our tips to help look after your hard-working feet so that you can stay active and try to avoid athlete's foot fungus.

 What is athlete’s foot?

 Also known as tinea pedis, athlete’s foot is a contagious fungal infection that that can affect the skin in between the toes as well as the sole of the feet.

 What are the symptoms of athlete’s foot?

 It can appear as dry scaly skin so people could mistakenly assume they have dry skin.
 Athlete’s foot can make the soles and sides of feet itchy and sore.
 Common signs include: itchy white patches between your toes; red, sore and flaky patches on your feet, and skin that may crack and bleed.
 Athlete’s foot can also cause fluid-filled blisters.

 What are the symptom triggers?

 Athlete’s foot is very common and anyone can get it.
 It is estimated that up to one in four people have athlete’s foot* at some point in their lives.
 It is frequently seen among people who sweat more.
 However, anyone could get the infection from other people, for example if walking barefoot in changing rooms and showers.

 *Figures from Patient.info Athlete’s foot.
 Accessed June 2019